cosmos/cosmos/VALIDATORS_FAQ.md

 * Validator gets 20 Atoms
 * All delegators get 80 Atoms

 Then, each delegator can claim its part of the 80 Atoms in proportion to their stake in the validator’s staking pool.
+Note that the validator's commission is not applied on block provisions.

 ### How are fees distributed?